-In a recent project, I needed to write a test for a React component which performed a redirect.
+In a recent project, I needed to write a test for a React component that redirects.
 Something like this:

 useEffect((): void => {